MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### .exe (Application)

 The main component.
 Click on it to start-up (only applies to Windows).
-The .exe files are safe to open assuming you used the osu!installer to install osu!.
+The .exe files are safe to open assuming the player used the osu!installer to install osu!.

 osu!.exe (Start-up osu!)